First Do No Harm

 We have been quite fortunate to find several amazing physicians, nurses, and surgeons along our journey.
 I have the utmost respect for these nurses and doctors.
 However, when a medical professional's egos cause them to be callous and deaf to their patients and caregivers, my respect takes a flying leap out the window.
 On this day, it dove headfirst.

-Leslie sensed our frustration as she empathizes, voicing her own frustration for what Jayde endures on a routine basis.
-She retrieved a sterile kit, removed the blood-soaked gauze, cleaned the port site, and dressed appropriately.
-Now mind you, because she is not trained in port care, she asked that Jayde and I tell her what she should do.
+Leslie sensed our frustration and empathized, voicing her own frustration for what Jayde endures on a routine basis.
+She retrieved a sterile kit, removed the blood-soaked gauze, cleaned the port site, and dressed it appropriately.
+Now, mind you, because she is not trained in port care, she asked that Jayde and I tell her what she should do.

 When the student becomes the teacher

-A quote that often runs through my mind, especially when we are dealing with medical professionals is, “Our prime purpose in this life is to help others.
-And if you can't help them, at least don't hurt them.”
-It reminds me of a line from the Hippocratic Oath, “First, do no harm.”
+A quote that often runs through my mind, especially when dealing with medical professionals, is, "Our prime purpose in this life is to help others.
+And if you can't help them, at least don't hurt them."
+It reminds me of a line from the Hippocratic Oath, "First, do no harm."
 Yet, there are numerous ways doctors and nurses can inflict harm before lifting a finger.

 Comments